How Do You Do (Mayer Hawthorne album)

 How Do You Do is the second studio album by American singer Mayer Hawthorne.
 It was released on October 11, 2011, by Universal Republic Records.
 The limited edition box set of the album gave Hawthorne his first Grammy Award nomination for Best Boxed or Special Limited Edition Package in 2014.

 Singles

 The album's lead single, "A Long Time", was released on May 23, 2011, its music video was released on September 5, 2011.
-The album's second single, "The Walk", was released on August 29, 2011, its music video was released on October 5, 2011, the song peaked at number 32 on the US Hot Rock & Alternative Songs.
+The album's second single, "The Walk", was released on August 29, 2011, its music video was released on October 5, 2011.
+The song peaked at number 32 on the US Hot Rock & Alternative Songs and number two on the Adult Alternative Airplay chart.